 Family Medical History: Knowing the family’s full history of diseases, illnesses and birth defects will help your doctor if your child becomes sick.
 It’s important to know the father’s medical history for this reason.

 Child Support: Your child needs and deserves both emotional and financial support from both parents.
 You may think that you can get by on your own and live without any help from your child’s father.
 But you may change your mind some day.
 A court can’t order child support without legal proof of paternity.
 It’s easier to get that proof today than to wait.

 Maryland law allows you to establish paternity through a court order or through an Affidavit of Parentage form.
 If the issue of paternity is contested and cannot be resolved through genetic testing alone, a judicial proceeding may be scheduled to decide the issue of paternity.
 A representative from your local child support office can explain the process of establishing paternity to you.
 Your local office of child support can also explain the rights and responsibilities that go along with paternity and answer questions.
-If you are currently receiving Temporary Cash Assistance payments, your case will automatically be referred to your local office of child support enforcement by the Department of Social Services and you will need to apply for services.
+If you are currently receiving Temporary Cash Assistance payments, your case will automatically be referred to your local office of child support by the Department of Social Services and you will need to apply for services.